kailash-manasarovar/statement/docs/personal/health.md

 - Making fists is another way I processed trauma.
 - I remember that from August 1989 for many years I made tight fists that would not relax.
 - This started again in 2006 after remembering gang rape from 1989 and lasted years again, possibly till 2008.
-- Interestingly, I was in Denia at that time too, possibly in another *procured* rental at Cami Llavador 5.
+- Interestingly, I was in Dénia at that time too, possibly in another *procured* rental at Cami Llavador 5.
 We can check, obviously.
 - Then again, from 2015 when I wrote out my police statement in Joan Fuster, I made fists, probably until I started on medication in December 2016.